-What Can a Handyman Do in Hamilton in Hamilton County, Indiana?
+What Can a Handyman Do Without a License in Hamilton in Hamilton County, Indiana?

 Indiana does not have a single statewide “general contractor” license for handymen; most contractor regulation (registration, bonding, and permitting) is handled at the city/county level where the work occurs.
 In Hamilton County (north of Indianapolis), you typically need local contractor registration and building permits for regulated work, and you must use properly licensed trade contractors for plumbing/HVAC/electrical where required by the local AHJ (Authority Having Jurisdiction).
 There is no well-defined statewide “handyman exemption” dollar threshold in Indiana law; instead, limits are driven by local ordinances and by whether the task is a regulated trade that requires a licensed professional and permits.